michaeldorner/michaeldorner.de/content/dissertation/index.md

 **Methods:** We quantify information diffusion using two complementary research approaches: On the one hand, we conducted an observational study to measure the information diffusion in code review across social, organizational, and architectural boundaries.
 On the other hand, we developed and conducted *in-silico* experiments to estimate the upper bound of information diffusion in closed-source and open-source code review.

 **Results** Neither the measurements of information diffusion across social, organizational, and architectural boundaries nor the upper bound of information diffusion in open-source and closed-source code review could falsify the theory of code review as communication network.
 In fact, we found evidence that code review is capable of spreading information among its participants at scale.

-**Conclusion:** Our work advances the understanding of code review as a communication network.
-By that, we contributed not only to a theory-driven and empirical software engineering research, we also lay the foundation for a practical implications: Code review as a communication network serves as a measurable proxy for cross-border collaboration, which is taxable.
-We conclude by exploring how advances in machine learning may shape the future of code review as a communication network.
+**Conclusion:** Our work on understanding of code review as a communication network contributes not only to theory-driven, empirical software engineering research but also lays the foundation for practical like code review as a measurable and solid proxy for cross-border collaboration in the context of tax compliance and future research on how advancements in machine learning could shape the future of code review.

 ## Introduction[^1]